 - Mix the flour, baking powder, baking soda, and salt in a separate bowl.
 Stir it into the cookie dough mixture, then add the chocolate chips.

-- Bake them one tray at a time for around 9 minutes until they have puffed and the edges have just cooked.
-The cookies will seem very soft, will continue cooking on the hot oven tray once out of the oven, and will firm up as they cool down.
+- Bake them one tray at a time for 9-10 minutes until they have puffed and the edges have just cooked.
+The cookies will seem very soft, but they'll continue cooking on the hot oven tray once out of the oven, and firm up as they cool down.
 For best results, don't over-bake them.

-- While the cookies are still hot, sprinkle them with flaky salt.
+- While the cookies are hot, sprinkle them with flaky salt.

 - Let the cookies cool on the baking sheet for 5 minutes before transferring them to a wire rack.